wp-plugins/sp-client-document-manager/readme.txt

 = 1.4.3 =
 * Added time zone support, choose your timezone in settings to set the correct time.
 * This effects file names when using the %y %m or d% also effects time files were posted.

+= 1.4.4 =
+* Fixed problem with wp multisite links in the admin email
+* Fixed a problem with notes not being added to admin email
+* Added custom forms to email if a premium user.